AKA: El Alisal, Highland Park, Los Angeles, CA; Southwest Museum, Highland Park, Los Angeles, CA

 click to view google map

 Designed for the flamboyant journalist, amateur archaeologist, and Southern California booster, Charles Fletcher Lummis (1859-1928); Lummis gained fame for having walked across the United States from Cincinnati, OH, to Los Angeles, CA, in 143 days, writing newspaper accounts for the Los Angeles Times and other newspapers as he went; Lummis was a graduate of Harvard University and later became City Editor of the Times.
-To build his house, Lummis utilized the assistance of Isleta Indians to transport boulders from the nearby Arroyo Seco for the walls of his dwelling, El Alisal.
-He became probably the leading booster of Southern California at the turn of the century, founding the California Landmarks Club, the Southwest Museum, and Land of Sunshine magazine.
+To build his house, Lummis utilized the assistance of Isleta Indians to transport boulders from the nearby Arroyo Seco for the walls of his dwelling, El Alisal, erected between 1898 and 1910.
+He became one of the leading boosters of Southern California at the turn of the century, founding the California Landmarks Club, the Southwest Museum, and Land of Sunshine magazine.

 Los Angeles City Historical-Cultural Monument: 283